-Using the Map Composer, make a new map representing the results of your analysis.
+Using the print layout, make a new map representing the results of your analysis.
 Include these layers:

 - places (with labels),

 - hillshade,

-- solution (or new\solution),
+- solution (or new_solution),

 - roads and

-- either aerial\photos or DEM.
+- either aerial_photos or DEM.

 Write a short explanatory text to accompany it.
 Include in this text the criteria that were used in considering a house for purchase and subsequent development, as well as explaining your recommendations for which buildings are suitable.